PgBiel/burlp/README.md

 https.google.com();
 ```

-There are two ways to set it:
-* `burlp#setReq` or `burlp#setRequester`,
-* with the prefix itself. (e.g. `https(a, b).google.com`)

-(Note: I recommend the second way (`prefix(a, b)`) so there aren't any conflicts with other libs using burlp.
-The first way only changes for prefixes that haven't defined their own.
-You can assign the `https` to it: `const https = https(a, b)`.
-It will work just fine.)
+By default, [`snekfetch`](https://www.npmjs.com/package/snekfetch) is used as the requester (it's set as a dependency).
+This means that once you called it you could do, for example, `.get().send({ this: 1 })`.
+However, you can still set your own requester.

+To set it, we use the prefix object (in this case, `https`, but remember that it can be any).
+It is a function as well, so we call it.

-In both of them, there are two different reactions depending on the arguments passed.
+There are two different reactions depending on the arguments passed.
 The first one is passing a function as the first one, and that's pretty much it.
 The function must accept one parameter that is the URL generated and return some object.
 For example, some object that you can do `.get()` or `.request()`.
 Your choice.
 For example:

 ```js